-The Small Care Neighborhood−Long Term Care ("SCN−LTC") project aims to improve the quality and cost of care for Indiana Medicaid long-term care (LTC) patients through better care transitions, medication management, and improved processes.
+The Small Care Neighborhood−Long Term Care ("SCN−LTC") project aims to improve the quality and cost of care for Indiana Medicaid long-term care (LTC) and post-acute care patients through better care transitions, medication management, and improved processes.

 The initiative involves two Indiana communities ― Evansville/Vanderburgh County and Terre Haute/Vigo County ― where Purdue has established a Small Care Neighborhood.
 These "neighborhoods" are collaboratives comprised of stakeholders who provide medical and non-medical services that impact the LTC services in a geographic area.

 - Deaconess Hospital